iglayo/data_engineer_challenge/README.md

 ### Technical Decisions

-The raw data file with data each5 minutes is kept for traceability and future experimentation.
+The raw data file with data each 5 minutes is kept for traceability and future experimentation.
 This allows for a higher-resolution model to be developed in the future (the current one has hourly resolution).
 It is trained using an hourly view (hourly average): this maintains consistency with the lags, and the model is consistent with the training data.
 Predictions are made from T, the latest ESIOS datapoint.
 A Random Forest is used as a model for its application in time series.